cammcinnes/dbdranked/README.md

 # Dead By Daylight Survivor Stats

 This is a full stack application to view the stats of other survivors in your dead by daylight lobby.
-I am using the MERN stack.
+I am using the React, Express and Steam API.